Towards the quantization of the non-relativistic D2-brane in the Pure Spinor Formalism: Introduction

 where again $\mu,\nu=0,1,2/i,j=1,2/a=3,..,9/l=1,..32;\ $ from which we obtain

 and

 where we used the ansatz

 The full set of constraints required for the nilpotency of the BRST charge is obtained by studying the equal time Poisson bracket $\{Q(\sigma),Q(\sigma')\}$ where $Q(\sigma)$ is given in (\ref{Q}).
-A basis for expanding a $32\times 32$ matrix M is given in Appendix A. If we ignore the last two terms in (\ref{Q}) involving the derivatives of $[{\cal L}^{WZ}_{NR}]_{3}$ we obtain:
+A basis for expanding a $32\times 32$ matrix M is given in Appendix A.